bullshvik/zlib-1.2.11_MinGW-w64-GCC810/README.md

 Using shared runtime libraries from your toolchain's /bin directory.

-No source has been modified once unzipped as of yet and should only occur if problems arise with this setup.
+No source code files have been modified as of yet and should only occur if problems arise with this setup.

 Download: